 SQL Server 2012 SP1 or later

-Now the first thing to do is to download SQL Server 2014 media directly from Microsoft.
+I have downloaded SQL Server 2014 media directly from Microsoft site.
 Once the downloading is finished, double click the file to begin the installation.

-After launching the SQL Server setup, the SQL Server Installation Center window will display.
-Clicking on Installation TAB on the left side will display the different installation options.
-For this tip, we will click on “Upgrade from SQL Server 2005, SQL Server 2008, SQL Server 2008 R2 or SQL Server 2012”.
-This will launch the Upgrade to SQL Server 2014 application.
+After double clicking on SQL Server setup, the SQL Server Installation Center window will open.
+On the left side click Installation TAB it will show different installation options.
+For this change, we will click on “Upgrade from SQL Server 2005, SQL Server 2008, SQL Server 2008 R2 or SQL Server 2012”.
+This will itself launch the Upgrade wizard to SQL Server 2014 .

-The Upgrade to SQL Server 2014 application lists the steps it will follow on the left side of the window.
-Enter the product key and click “Next >”.
+The Upgrade to SQL Server 2014 gives the steps it will follow on the left side of the wizard.
+Provide the product key and click “Next >”.

 Review the license terms, click on “I accept the license terms”, and then click “Next >”.

-The Global Rules TAB will check if there any Rules failed to stop this Installation or not
+The Global Rules TAB will check and let us know if there are any Rules failed to stop this Installation

 Here I have SLIP STREAMED SQL 2014 Media with SP3 and HotFix So, that we can eliminate Multiple Reboots of Server and also SAVING TIME.
 From below ScreenShot we can observe the difference of Include SQL Server Product Updates checkbox ENABLED ( Service Pack 3 and HotFix which was added to Installation Media )

-The upgrade application will download, extract and install files needed to carry out the installation process.
+In Install Setup Files wizard the upgrade application will download, extract and install files which are needed to carry out the installation process.
 Click on “Next >” to continue.

 Select the SQL Server instance to modify.
 Click on “Next >” to continue.